SaraCurran/CSDE502-Sp26/index.md

   * Sewell, A. A. (2016).
 [The racism-race reification process: A mesolevel political economic framework for understanding racial health disparities.](https://jlgodwin.github.io/CSDE502-Sp24/Readings/The%20Boneyard/Sewell_RacismRaceReification_2016.pdf) Sociology of Race and Ethnicity, 2(4), 402-432.
   * Walters, Sarah. ["African Population History: Contributions of Moral Demography."](https://jlgodwin.github.io/CSDE502-Sp24/Readings/The%20Boneyard/Walters_AfricanPopHistory_MoralDem_2021.pdf) The Journal of African History 62, no. 2 (2021): 183-200.
   * Wang, Feng, Yong Cai, Ke Shen, and Stuart Gietel-Basten. ["Is demography just a numerical exercise?
 Numbers, politics, and legacies of China’s one-child policy."](https://jlgodwin.github.io/CSDE502-Sp24/Readings/The%20Boneyard/Wang_Cai_DemographyOneChild_2018.pdf) Demography 55, no. 2 (2018): 693-719.

+# Acknowledgment
+This course website is built from the course materials prepared by **Dr. Jessica Godwin** for Spring 2024.